 Interested in General Honors?
 Download and read our Guide to Writing a General Honors Thesis.

 Along with your idea, which must be interdisicplinary, you should also try to have one or more members of the CU Boulder faculty lined up as potential members of your thesis committee.
-Refer to the Graduation page for faculty eligibility requirements.
+Refer to the main Latin Honors page for faculty eligibility requirements.
 If you'd like to see examples of previous General Honors theses, visit the Undergraduate Honors Theses Repository on CU Scholar and search for the keywords "general honors" (in quotes).

 How to know which courses count toward the General Honors Core: